josstei/prismgb-site/README.md

 - A single shared animator drives both canvases and pauses automatically on `prefers-reduced-motion` and `visibilitychange`
 - Static layers (sky/ground/grass) are cached per canvas size; each frame only draws moving elements
 - Initial frames are rendered once so reduced-motion users still see the scene
+- App demo video uses WebM (VP9) with MP4 fallback for optimal compression and browser compatibility

 ## Deployment